zukunft/zukunft.com/docs/code_functions_all.md

         \-- sql_creator - @param array $fld_val_typ_lst an array with an array of the field name, value and the sql field type
     \-- get_types
         \-- sql_creator - @param array $fld_val_typ_lst an array with an array of the field name, value and the sql field type
+\-- debug
+    \-- dsp_id
+        \-- sql_par - combine two sql and the related parameters to one sql statement
+        \-- element - @return string best possible id for this element mainly used for debugging
+        \-- element_group - @return string with the unique id fields
+        \-- element_group_list - @return string to display the unique id fields
+        \-- expression - @return string with the expression name to use it for debugging
+        \-- group_list - @param term_list|null $trm_lst a cached list of terms
+        \-- db_object - name of log entry used shown to the user which entry has been deleted
+        \-- change - TODO move to the backend config class
+        \-- change_link - @return string with the unique log entry description for debugging
+        \-- change_log - @return string with the unique database id mainly for child dsp_id() functions
+        \-- change_value - get a list of database field values that have been updated
+        \-- sandbox_list - create a text that describes the list for unique identification
+        \-- ip_range - @return string to display the identifying ip range fields e.g. for a debug message
+        \-- job - @return string best possible identification for this formula mainly used for debugging
+        \-- sys_log - @return string with the unique database id mainly for child dsp_id() functions
+    \-- ids
+        \-- element_group - @param ?int $limit the max number of ids to show
+    \-- name
+        \-- expression - @return string with the expression name to use it for debugging
+        \-- group_list - create a useful (but not unique!) name of the phrase group list mainly used for debugging
+        \-- change_value - @return string with the best possible id for this value mainly used for debugging
+        \-- sandbox_list - to show the list name to the user in the most simple form (without any ids)
+        \-- ip_range - @return string with the unique name of the ip range
+        \-- job - @return string best possible identification for this formula mainly used for debugging
+    \-- names
+        \-- group_list - return a list of the word names
+        \-- sandbox_list - @param bool $ignore_excluded if true also the excluded names are included
+    \-- check
+        \-- group_list - return a list of the word names
+    \-- dsp_id_user
+        \-- db_object_multi_user - @returns string best possible identification for this object mainly used for debugging
+        \-- db_object_seq_id_user - @returns string best possible identification for this object mainly used for debugging
 \-- info sql type
     \-- do_log
         \-- sql_type_list - @return bool true if the changes should be added to the change log